Krissttina/Cubicle/README.md

 and a method -> with what method we want to send the data /get or post/->get put all the send data in the url as query string /not gud/ -> post - like hidden data in the request
 7. **require** can work directly with json files
 8. Partial is used for repeating, it should be used whenever an item is appearing multiple times
+9. MVC
+- M -> model
+- C -> controller -> take the data from the manager /model/ and gives them to the view
+- V -> view
+10. 404 page should be done at the end of the work
+- at index.js routing
+- basicly meaning: if the given url path does not fit anything than go to 404 page

 Installation
 1. npm init -y -> for initializing a project(info can be later updated)